 - Another way to discourage your toddler to put things in his mouth is to clean his hands frequently and apply a little bit of pressure to the upper and lower gums.
 It will not only relieve the pain that comes from mouthing but will help your baby fight the urge of biting and chewing objects.

 When Do Toddlers Stop Putting Things in Their Mouths?

 When babies are between 18-20 months old, they start taking a keen interest in what their toys can do and frequently put them in their mouths.
 As they grow to about 2 years of age, they learn to use their fingers to explore things.
 By the age of around 3 years, most children stop putting objects in their mouths.

 Toddlers putting things in their mouths is just a part of their development.
 You should not feel alarmed or stressed when you see it happening unless your child is mouthing an unsafe object.
-Dealing with toddler’s oral fixation is easy when you know how.
+Always be sure that the things around are safe and clean as they have a high chance of causing infections.
+Dealing with toddler’s oral fixation is easy when you know how to.